edumserrano/webpack-module-federation-with-angular/component-ng16/README.md

 The shell app is able to consume the angular module exposed by the mfe1 app and display it.
 It consists of a single angular module:
 - the default [AppModule](/component-ng16/shell-ng16/src/app/app.module.ts) created as part of doing `ng new`.

 The shell app shows 4 different ways to instantiate an angular component from a remote webpack module.
-Each versio has step-by-step comments in the code to help understand how the component is dynamically loaded by the shell.
+Each version has step-by-step comments in the code to help understand how the component is dynamically loaded by the shell.

 > **Note**
 >